willnguyen1312/snake-game/README.md

 - `intervalId`: The interval is set up by using `setInterval` to call `moveSnake` every `SPEED` milliseconds.
 As the game state changes, this will be cleared to start a new section.
 It will also be cleaned up on the unmount lifecycle to avoid memory leaks.

+### Test Cases

+- The game is display in 15x15 grid
+- The snake should be controlled with arrow and WASD keystrokes
+- The snake should start with a length of 3
+- One apple at a time should appear in a random position on the grid.
+When collected, it should increase the score by one, increase the snake length by one, and change apple to to another random position
+- Display a score for how many apples have been collected
+- If the snake head collides with the rest of the body, the game should end
+- If the snake head collides with the borders, the game should end

 ### Nice to have

 - [ ] Add test coverage